-Among Mid-Century furniture designers - that is, those working from the 1940s-60s, and even into the 1970s - the unofficial King and Queen of that era are Charles and Ray Eames, the California-based husband-and-wife team.
-Many Eames pieces have become so archetypical it's hard to believe they're collectible.
-But they definitely are - as a major auction at the Wright auction house proved.
-Here are highlights from the 130-item event, held April 8, 2010 in Chicago.
+Among Mid-Century furniture designers—that is, those working from the 1940s to '60s and even into the '70s—the unofficial King and Queen of that era are Charles and Ray Eames, the California-based husband-and-wife team.
+Many Eames pieces have become so archetypal it's hard to believe they're collectible.
+They definitely are, as a major auction at the Wright auction house proved.
+Here are highlights from the 130-item event, held April 8, 2010, in Chicago.

 01 of 06

 This chair, designed in 1946, was one of the Eames’ earliest designs.
 It reflects their firm belief in functionalism.
 Not a lot of extraneous matter exists in this spare piece, whose shape is described in the book American Furniture: 1620 to the Present as a "...rectangle about to turn into an oval, the transformation being arrested at a point midway between."

 Another functional, contemporary touch: the visible shock mounts bolted to the frame.
 The ball-and-socket feet, on the other hand, are a traditional feature—one patented by Shaker craftsmen back in the 19th century.
 This chair fetched $813 at auction.

 Eames pieces were designed for easy mass production, composed of adaptable, interchangeable parts.
 Benefiting from developments in manufacturing techniques during World War II, they primarily used industrial materials, like plywood, lacquered Masonite, laminate, and zinc-plated steel, all of which are found in this storage cabinet.
 It went for $15,000 at auction.